jazzypants1989/jessquery/README.md

 3. All custom methods can be chained together.
 4. _ALL_ DOM API's can be used, but they **MUST COME LAST** in the chain.
 You can always start a new chain if you need to.
 5. All chains are begun in the order they are found in the script, but they await any microtasks or promises found before continuing.
-6. Each chain gets its own queue, so you can have multiple chains operating on the same element at the same time.
-7. Each chain is executed concurrently, so you can have multiple chains operating on the same element at the same time.
-8. Synchronous tasks are always executed immediately unless they are preceded by an async task.
+6. Synchronous tasks are always executed immediately unless they are preceded by an async task.
 In that case, they will be added to the queue and executed in order.
+7. Each chain gets its own queue but they are all executed concurrently, so you can have multiple chains operating on the same element at the same time.

-If anything gets hard, just use the `wait` method to let the DOM catch up while you re-evaulate your life choices. 😅
+If anything gets hard, just use the `wait` method to let the DOM catch up while you re-evaluate your life choices. 😅

 ## Demo and Key Concepts

 Here's a [Stackblitz Playground](https://stackblitz.com/edit/jessquery?file=main.js) if you want to try it out.
 It works slightly differently from jQuery, but it makes sense once you understand the rules.
-If you ever used [PrototypeJS](http://prototypejs.org/doc/latest/dom/dollar-dollar/), this should be vaguely familiar to you.
+It's a bit more like [PrototypeJS](http://prototypejs.org/doc/latest/dom/dollar-dollar/) mixed with the async flow of something like [RxJS](https://rxjs.dev/guide/overview).

 The magic sauce here is that everything is a [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), so you can still use the full DOM API if your use case isn't covered by one of the methods.
-The NodeList that you get from `$$` is automatically turned into an array for you.
-So, you can map over the DomProxyCollection and operate on each element.
-Or, if you forget about the `.css` operator and use `.style` instead when using `$`, it will just work.
+So, if you forget about the `.css` operator and use `.style` instead when using `$`, it will just work.
+The NodeList that you get from `$$` is automatically turned into an array so you can use array methods on it like `.map` or `.filter`.

-This might get problematic in large applications as proxies bring a small performance overhead, but I'm probably just being paranoid.
+This is the benefit of using proxies, but I'm curious if this will scale well as they bring a tiny bit of overhead.
+This might get problematic in large applications, but I'm probably just being paranoid.
 I welcome anyone to do some tests! 😅

 ## Interfaces